SoloVid/Thy/docs/language-spec.md

 }
 ```

-By convention, we recommend putting the type return statement immediately
+By convention, we recommend putting the return statement immediately
 after the last `given` statement before any implementation.
 However, there is no such restriction from a technical perspective
-where in the block the type return statement lives.
+where in the block the return statement lives.

 #### Type Assignment Statements